aws-samples/aws-serverless-workshop-innovator-island/2-realtime/README.md

 ## How it works

-* The Controller publishes updates every minute to an Amazon SNS topic in another AWS Account.
-This topic's permissions are set to be publicly readable.
+* The Controller publishes updates every minute to an Amazon SNS topic.
+This has already been created for you.
 * You will create a Lambda function in your account that is invoked whenever notifications arrive on this topic.
 This function will store the message in DynamoDB and forward the message to IoT Core.
 * Finally, you will update the front-end application configuration to listen to this IoT endpoint, and republish the frontend.